ceford/cefjdemos-data-jdm-help-en/articles/site/site-control-panel.md

 ## Description

-The Home Dashboard consists of configurable panels providing access to many default Joomla functions and features.
+The Home Dashboard consists of configurable panels providing access to many Joomla functions and features.

 ## How to access